Justin Faulk Game Preview: Blues vs. Golden Knights

 Faulk Season Stats Insights

-- Faulk has a point in 10 of 23 games played this season, with multiple points in one of them.
+- Faulk has recorded a point in a game 10 times this season out of 24 games played, including multiple points on one occasion.

-- Faulk has posted an assist in a game 10 times this season in 23 games played, including multiple assists once.
+- In 10 of 24 games this season, Faulk has had an assist, including one match with at least two.

-- The implied probability is 41.7% that Faulk goes over his points prop total based on the odds.
+- Faulk has an implied probability of 41.7% to exceed his point total based on the odds.

-- The implied probability of Faulk going over his assist prop bet, based on the odds, is 36.4%.
+- Faulk has an implied probability of 36.4% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.